gt2985/jekyll-now/_posts/2014-12-29-Apache-Valves-writing-custom-valves.md

 </code></pre>

 After creating the valve it needs to be registered to the server runtime using the application deployment descriptor.
-For example in case of jboss, the same can be put in the jboss-web.xml as below:
+For example in case of jboss, the same can be done for jboss, in the jboss-web.xml as below:
 <pre><code>
 &lt;jboss-web&gt;
     &lt;context-root&gt;/&lt;/context-root&gt;